SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some events that have occurred in the USA on January 29th throughout history:
+Here are a few notable events that have occurred in the USA on January 29th:

-- **1843**: The first total number of prisoners in the U.S. as well as a record of postmarks in New York City denotes the founding of the nation’s prison system by policymakers.
-- **1861**: Kansas is admitted as the 34th state of the United States.
-- **1963**: President John F. Kennedy signs an executive order prohibiting discrimination in employment by
+- **1843**: Horace Greeley, a prominent American politician, newspaper editor, and founder of the New-York Tribune, was born.
+He was known for his famous phrase: "Go West, young man!"

+- **1879**: “The Seated Sipping Maiden” (the first woman to dascaluact into History after Forever from expansive gender-nombres - Three Dual
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌈 Every day is an opportunity for growth and joy. 🌻💖"
+"Every day may not be good, but there’s something good in every day! 🌟😊✨"